Pre-registering and Paperwork

 Social Security Number: Getting One for Your Child

-It’s important to apply for a Social Security number for your child soon after birth, because the Internal Revenue Service now requires you report all children’s Social Security numbers if you claim them as exemptions on your income tax return.
+It’s important to apply for a Social Security number for your child soon after birth because the Internal Revenue Service now requires you to report all children’s Social Security numbers if you claim them as exemptions on your income tax return.

 You may be able to apply for your child’s Social Security number through the hospital when applying for a copy of the birth certificate.
 If not, contact your local Social Security office (check your local telephone directory) or call the Social Security Administration (SSA) at (800) 772-1213 for information.
 Ask for a Form SS-5, or download it at the SSA website.

 Read our 6 Tips for Writing and Posting a Birth Announcement article to learn what’s needed to place an announcement in the newspaper.

 WHN TIP – Need more?
 Check out our Birth and Baby Resources list

 The information here is not meant to be a substitute for professional medical or legal advice.
 These tips are from doctors, nurses, and people who have shared real-life advice; always check with a lawyer, doctor, or appropriate professional you trust before making any legal or healthcare-related decisions.

 A special thank you to the industry professionals, doctors, nurses, midwives, moms, dads, and families who gave us their time, insight, and real-life advice.